Orthopedic Surgery PA Fellowship Program

 Vasco Deon Kidd DHSc, MPH, MS, PA-C

-The Orthopaedic Surgery Physician Assistant Residency Program (OSPAR) is a joint effort of Arrowhead Regional Medical Center’s department of Orthopaedic Surgery and Arrowhead Orthopaedics.
-The OSPAR program is an intensive clinical and didactic training experience with an emphasis in orthopaedic emergency and trauma.
-The Resident will gain competency in evaluation and treatment of trauma patients, orthopaedic office procedures, evaluation and care of the outpatient orthopaedic patient, and in first assisting the surgeon with a wide variety of orthopaedic procedures.
+The Orthopaedic Surgery Physician Assistant Fellowship Program (OSPAF) is a joint effort of Arrowhead Regional Medical Center’s department of Orthopaedic Surgery and Arrowhead Orthopaedics.
+The OSPAF program is an intensive clinical and didactic training experience with an emphasis in orthopaedic emergency and trauma.
+The fellow will gain competency in evaluation and treatment of trauma patients, orthopaedic office procedures, evaluation and care of the outpatient orthopaedic patient, and in first assisting the surgeon with a wide variety of orthopaedic procedures.
 In addition to the 250 operative cases performed monthly by the Orthopaedic Department, we also have daily outpatient clinics that average 1,200 patient appointments per month.

-The OSPAR program is a full time twelve month training program that requires an average of 70 hours per week of operative, clinical and emergency room based work.
+The OSPAF program is a full time twelve-month training program that requires an average of 70 hours per week of operative, clinical and emergency room based work.
 The program offers a certificate of completion with up to fifty CME credits authorized through the AAPA.
-In addition, a benefit package including a stipend, health insurance, textbooks, meal allowance, and vacation is provided.
+In addition, a benefits package including a stipend, health insurance, textbooks, meal allowance, and vacation is provided.

 The Orthopaedic staff consists of twelve full-time, board certified Orthopaedic Surgeons with sub-specialties in the following areas: hand and upper extremity, pediatrics, spine, lower extremity, total joint replacement, sports medicine, orthopaedic trauma, foot and ankle.
 We offer 2 classes per year.
 The fall class starts in October and the spring class starts in April of each year.
 Each class is preceded with three weeks of supervised hands-on orientation.
 Applications are accepted year-round with interviews being held in January and June.